ahmedel-bar/Writeups/Cyberdefenders/Qradar101/Qradar101.md

 ![instractions](Images/15.png)

-get deeper in these events
+get deeper in any event to see payload
+I choosed this one

 you will find that